-Brincidofovir is a broad-spectrum antiviral with high in vitro potency against all AdV subtypes.
+Brincidofovir is a broad-spectrum antiviral that has demonstrated high in vitro potency against all AdV subtypes.
 Intracellular cleavage of brincidofovir allows cidofovir to be delivered directly to the site of viral replication.
 Moreover, there is a lower risk of nephrotoxicity and myelotoxicity associated with brincidofovir as compared to off-label use of intravenous cidofovir.